ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_core_2.19.rst

 These changes have shown exponential performance improvements for many real-world complex templating scenarios.

-Error Handling
+Error handling
 --------------

-Contextual Warnings and Errors
+Contextual warnings and errors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Changes to internal error handling in ansible-core will be visible in many situations that result in a warning or error.
+Changes to internal error handling in ``ansible-core`` will be visible in many situations that result in a warning or error.
 In most cases, the operational context (what was happening when the error or warning was generated) and data element(s) involved are captured and included in user-facing messages.
 Errors and warnings that occur during task execution are more consistently included in the task result, with the full